 To combat this, suppliers are encouraged to review their own logistics arrangements and consider the appropriateness of using existing supply chain routes during this period.
 From the Government side, a 4-year procurement framework for freight capacity for ‘Category 1’ goods, which includes all health supplies, was initiated in 2019 and remains in place.
 DHSC has also retained its express freight service arrangements to support the urgent movement of medicines and medical products if other measures experience difficulties Full text is available below.

-- EU Exit letter from Cathy Harrison (CPO) to HSC organistaions re: extension period next steps 21/11/19
+- EU Exit Letter from Cathy Harrison (CPO) to HSC organisations re: extension period next steps 21 Nov 2019

-- Letter from Cathy Harrison (CPO) Continuity of Supply of medicines and medicinal products into the UK 03/07/19
+- Letter from Cathy Harrison (CPO) Continuity of Supply of Medicines and Medicinal Products into the UK 3 July 2019

 Medicine shortages is a continuing issue with an increasing number of products being awarded a concessionary price.
 We appreciate the lengths contractors take to try to maintain medicine supply to patients but inevitably we know there are instances when not all medicines prescribed can be supplied at once.